chauhanvikas/SitecoreDiscoverSearch/README.md

 # Sitecore Discover Integration with Ordercloud

-The purpose of this sample code is to integrate Sitecore Discover with Ordercloud with rest API and widgit based integration with implementing some usefull use cases.
+This sample code's goal is to integrate Sitecore Discover with Ordercloud using a Widgit-based integration and a rest API by demonstrating several practical use cases.

 1. Banner on home page
 2. Top products listing on home page